Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 The competition, judged by among others Marcus Jamieson-Pond FRSA and LexisNexis lead Environment PSL Simone Davidson, was won by Hogan Lovells senior associate Magdalena Bakowska, with a photograph showing aridification in the Namib desert, Namibia.
 The Law Society’s ‘Back to Law ambassador’ Camilla Bindra-Jones took runner up with an image of three dead birds, arranged together on stones, aiming to highlight the high number of bird deaths due to extreme weather patterns caused by global warming.
 The images can be seen on the Law Gazette.

 Obelisk Support’s Dana Denis-Smith opened the evening by praising the event and photo challenge for ‘celebrating lawyers that are driving change for climate change’.
 She highlighted that the law is key to having a greater effect when driving change.
 ClientEarth’s litigation lawyer Peter Barnett expressed the key importance of using the law and litigation as key tools when making a stand in preventing damage to the environment and attempting to confront ‘issues from conservation to energy policy’.
-He noted that ‘climate change is increasingly seen as a financial issue’ alluding to the fact that key stakeholders were
+He noted that ‘climate change is increasingly seen as a financial issue’ alluding to the fact that key stakeholders were now able to bring relevant cases to light.

 Free trials are only available to individuals based in the UK